StefanSchubert/sabi/README.md

 the (multiple) backend servers.
 If this business domain is growing we might introduce a domain cut, where each domain might run on different servers.

-This service layer is thought of containing higher business logic, meaning it orchestrates the persistent backend operations.
-Meaning no service on this level will get an @Transactional.
-The methods work or don't.
+The ServiceLayer exposes only TransportObjects through the interfaces.

-The ServiceLayer is working completely on TransportObjects.
-No Entity is allowed to be used within the ServiceLayer.
+Entities will be used only within the ServiceLayer.

 #### Exception Handling
  In case of failures we will introduce a common BusinessException which contains the different reasons as messages,